 Holiday trips can be wonderful experiences that make the season special.
 Or, they can fall short, leaving you with less-than-stellar memories and a need for serious therapy.
-Careful planning can eliminate or minimize travel difficulties, save you money, and help ensure a happy holiday for you and your family.
+Careful planning can eliminate or minimize travel difficulties and help ensure a happy holiday for you and your family.

 Whether you choose a plane, train or automobile, your holiday travels will be less stressful if you pack light.
 Use a carry on bag and leave some outfit changes behind.
 Your flight will be much easier if you can avoid the baggage claim area, and your car trip will be more comfortable if the passengers have plenty of room.
 Train travel also benefits from bringing carry-on luggage alone.
 You don't want to be stuck searching for your bags at the train station.
 In all instances, do not bring gifts with you.
 Either stick to gift cards or ship the presents separately.

 If you are driving anywhere during the holidays, including to the airport, keep your car fueled up.
 You do not want to stop for gas as you begin your journey.
 Chances are you will end up stuck in a line that will waste precious time.
 You may also have to corral family members who couldn't resist buying a slushy and a lottery ticket.
 Gas prices tend to rise around the holidays as well, so try to get a full tank at the lowest possible price a day or two before leaving.
 Every dollar counts when you are traveling.

 During this festive season, leaving early does not mean setting the alarm at 6:30 am instead of 7:00.
 Traffic is usually crazy for weeks before Christmas, and you can easily be trapped in a traffic jam for an hour or more.
 You might also experience car issues or other minor disasters.
 Give yourself at least an extra hour when leaving on your trip.
 You may have to kill time at the airport or the station, but that's a small price to pay for the stress reduction you will enjoy.